 i need a new laptop before I return to school, this Toshiba from 2010 isn't gonna cut it.

-— jolly jason! (@damnitmol) December 15, 2016
+— jason (@dangitmol) December 15, 2016

 Thus, we need to ask what you need out of your machine first.
 If you just need basic internet access for email and news, a cheap Chromebook will get you by just fine .
 Conversely, if your profession requires editing HD video every day, a Chromebook won’t do for you at all.
 Keep that in mind while you’re shopping for a new laptop.

 Chances are, your needs probably fall somewhere between the above extremes.
 You don’t need the most powerful machine ever, but you need something beyond the basics.

 Another way that the screen suffers is overall size.
 If you don’t hook your laptop up to an external monitor and the screen is only 11 inches, you won’t have much room to work with.

-If you want to keep lots of programs and files on your system, you could run out of space fast.
-You can always purchase an external hard drive to get more space, but that’s an additional cost.
+If you want to keep lots of programs and files on your system, you” run out of space in no time.
+You can always purchase an external hard drive (or SD card) to get more space, but that’s an additional cost.

 Random access memory, or RAM, temporarily holds open programs on your computer.
 We’ve explained everything about how RAM works if you’re interested.
 Suffice it to say here that with a lack of RAM, you’re going to notice a huge decrease in performance.

-The first result on Amazon for “laptop” has 4 GB of RAM, which is decent but not enough for running lots of programs in tandem.
-If you have ten programs running in the background while you have twelve Chrome tabs open and are streaming from Spotify while working in Adobe Premiere, 4 GB of RAM isn’t going to cut it.
+Most cheap laptops on Amazon have 4GB of RAM, which is passable but not enough for running lots of programs in tandem.
+If you have ten programs running in the background while you have twelve Chrome tabs open and are streaming from Spotify while working in Adobe Premiere, 4GB of RAM isn’t going to cut it.

-You can only use so much RAM, but having 8 or 12 GB will give you a lot more breathing room than a basic 4 GB machine.
+You can only use so much RAM, but having 8GB or more will give you a lot more breathing room than a basic 4GB machine.
 Memory cleaners like CleanMem are snake oil, so don’t expect to use one to compensate for lack of RAM.